vodori/schema-conformer/readme.md

 We're users of prismatic/schema.
 Schema is expressive and useful but we always find ourselves using custom matchers in order to be liberal in what we accept and conservative in what we send.
-The basic matchers built-in to prismatic/schema aren't enough.
+The basic matchers bundled in Schema aren't enough.

 ### Installation